 Recreating the Blogger theme, required customising an existing theme available via WordPress.
 The freelancer butchered the code.
 He was inexperienced.
 Oh Lordy, was that code chopped up like crazy?
 Yes, yes it was.

-2. You Didn’t Use A Framework like The Genesis Framework (Don’t Butcher Free Themes)
+2. You Didn’t Use A Framework like The Genesis Framework, Which is Perfect For Any Self Hosted Blog (Don’t Butcher Free Themes)

 Oh, how I wish I had known about the Genesis framework (which is what the heart handmade blog is on).